awsdocs/aws-doc-sdk-examples/gov2/kms/README.md

-# AWS SDK for Go V2 code examples for AWS AWS KMS
+# AWS SDK for Go V2 code examples for AWS KMS

 ## Purpose

-These examples demonstrates how to perform several AWS Key Management Service (AWS KMS) operations using version 2 of the AWS SDK for Go.
+These examples demonstrate how to perform several AWS Key Management Service (AWS KMS) operations using version 2 of the AWS SDK for Go.

 ## Prerequisites